Coronavirus exposes Uber, Lyft drivers' lack of safety net

 In a statement, Uber said economic forecasts meant more people will need flexible, independent work in the future, which was why it wanted to raise the standard for that work.

-But Uber's benefits plan does not include unemployment insurance, the protection drivers seek most under current circumstances.
+Uber's original benefits plan did not include unemployment insurance, the protection drivers seek most under current circumstances.
 A driver advocacy group in New York on Tuesday called on Uber and Lyft to contribute to emergency unemployment pay.

 Uber did not comment on the lack of unemployment insurance, saying only that its proposed model included "extended benefits for independent contractors."